NBA Rumors: Knicks Could Waive Joakim Noah Via Stretch Provision

 In 46 games, Noah has been a huge disappointment on both ends of the floor, only averaging 5.0 points and 8.8 rebounds on 49 percent shooting from the field.
 As of now, he’s considered as the odd man out in New York.
 The Knicks currently have a logjam at center, resulting in Noah to be on the inactive list despite returning from a 20-game suspension.

-So far, coach Jeff Hornacek’s trust belongs to Knicks newly acquired center Enes Kanter, who’s currently averaging 14.0 points and 10.5 rebounds on 64.7 percent shooting from the field.
+So far, coach Jeff Hornacek’s trust belongs to Knicks’ newly acquired center Enes Kanter, who’s currently averaging 14.0 points and 10.5 rebounds on 64.7 percent shooting from the field.
 Kanter offers the same skill set as Noah and proves to be a better frontcourt partner with Kristaps Porzingis.

 With the Knicks having Kyle O’Quinn and Willy Hernangomez as backup centers, it makes sense for them to get rid of Joakim Noah.
 Unfortunately, his expensive contract and deteriorating performance make it hard for the Knicks to find a trade partner.
 According to Marc Berman of the New York Post, the Knicks could end up using the stretch provision in waiving Noah.
 However, Berman made it clear that the Knicks are in no rush to use their last option.